openradar/xradar/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.7, 3.8, 3.9 and 3.10 and for PyPy.
-Check [GHA](https://github.com/openradar/xradar/actions)
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for [supported Python versions](https://endoflife.date/python) and for PyPy.
+Check [GHA](https://github.com/openradar/xradar/actions) and make sure that the tests pass for all supported Python versions.